abdollar/mapcode/README.md

-# Mapcode - a geolocation zipcode generator which uses open source code from mapcode.com
+# Mapcode - a geolocation zipcode generator

 The Mapcode gem provides a form of zipcode (pairs of letters and digits) for geo locations similar to the maidenhead locator system used by amateur radio and originally devised at a VHF meeting in Maidenhead England.
 The mapcode gem returns the mapcode for a given geo location using open source code from [mapcode.com](http://www.mapcode.com/) which aims to provide a better locator for geo locations.